Enhanced dispersion of active microswimmers in confined flows

-where $A(y(t),t)$ is an unknown function and $\hat x$ describes the cell position in the co-moving frame associated with the flow.
-We use rolling windowed demodulation to experimentally extract the process $\hat x(t)$.
+From Eq.~\ref{eq_demod}, we use sliding windowed demodulation to experimentally extract the process $\hat x(t)$.
 Examples of $x(t)$ and $\hat x(t)$ are shown in Fig.~\ref{figure_1}$\mathbf{(c)}$.
 In Fig.~\ref{figure_1}$\mathbf{(b)}$, we observe that an individual cell explores the full channel width along $y$ multiple times within a single trajectory.
 This is a condition required to apply Taylor-Aris results.
 Furthermore, the probability density function \(\text{P}(y)\) of the transverse position \(y\), aggregated over all trajectories under identical conditions, exhibits a pronounced non-uniformity, as shown in Fig.~\ref{figure_1}$\mathbf{(d)}$.
 This form is well captured by the cycloidal distribution predicted for active particles~\cite{Brady}:

 where $\mathcal{A}$, $\mathcal{B}$ and $\lambda$ are three constants that depend on the geometry and the effective diffusion of the active process.
+Fit results yield: $\mathcal{A}\approx 5.1\,10^3\,\text{m}^{-1}$ which represents the bulk density, and $\mathcal{B}\approx 25\,\text{m}^{-1}$ which represents the strength of accumulation near the walls.
+In particular, $\lambda^{-1}\approx 13\,\mu\text{m}$, which is about the size of one cell ($7\%$ of the channel width) describes the typical size of the boundary layer close to the walls.
+We further assume that hydrodynamic interactions with the channel walls introduce only higher-order corrections, with axial transport primarily dictated by the bulk advective flow, in line with the Taylor–Aris dispersion framework.
+The validity of this assumption is demonstrated in the SM.

 To analyse the stochastic dynamics of the cell trajectories, we consider the mean square displacements (MSDs) of the processes \(\hat{x}\) and $y$ at time scale \(\tau\).
 The MSDs are the variances of the position increments at time scale \(\tau\).
 For instance, for $\hat{x}$, the MSD is defined as: